Admission for the January 2025 academic session is ongoing Apply Now!

 Compiler Construction3

-At the end of the course, students should be able to comprehend and analyze the fundamental concepts and functionalities of compilers, assemblers, and interpreters, understand the syntax, semantics, and pragmatics of programming languages, identify the functional relationships between lexical analysis, expression analysis, and code generation, be familiar with the internal structure of a typical compiler program and proficiently utilize a standard compiler as a practical tool, be capable of detecting and recovering from errors efficiently, be skilled in dealing with grammars and languages, recognizing the parsing problem and employing both top-down and bottom-up language recognizers, have a comprehensive understanding of run-time storage organization, including the use of display in run-time storage allocation, be adept at constructing LR tables, organizing symbol tables, and efficiently allocating storage to run-time variables, possess the ability to generate optimized code and translate programming systems effectively.
+At the end of this course, students should be able to comprehend and analyze the fundamental concepts and functionalities of compilers, assemblers, and interpreters, understand the syntax, semantics, and pragmatics of programming languages, identify the functional relationships between lexical analysis, expression analysis, and code generation, be familiar with the internal structure of a typical compiler program and proficiently utilize a standard compiler as a practical tool, be capable of detecting and recovering from errors efficiently, be skilled in dealing with grammars and languages, recognizing the parsing problem and employing both top-down and bottom-up language recognizers, have a comprehensive understanding of run-time storage organization, including the use of display in run-time storage allocation, be adept at constructing LR tables, organizing symbol tables, and efficiently allocating storage to run-time variables, possess the ability to generate optimized code and translate programming systems effectively.

 Machine Learning3

-At the end of the course, students should be able to apply supervised and unsupervised learning techniques, use Decision Trees, linear regression, and logistic regression, implement SVM, clustering, and ensemble methods, understand probabilistic methods and model evaluation, and get an introduction to neural networks and Auto-encoders.
+At the end of this course, students should be able to apply supervised and unsupervised learning techniques, use Decision Trees, linear regression, and logistic regression, implement SVM, clustering, and ensemble methods, understand probabilistic methods and model evaluation, and get an introduction to neural networks and Auto-encoders.

 Cloud Computing Security2